Minimal Learning Machine for Multi-Label Learning: Background

 A recent very thorough comparison of 26 methods using 42 benchmark datasets was reported in \cite{bogatinovski2022comprehensive}.
 The predictive performance of the methods was assessed using 20 evaluation metrics.
-The comparison concluded that the tree-based ensembles based on random forests, especially the RF-PCT and RFDTBR (Binary Relevance with Random Forest of Decision Trees) problem transformation method, were always among the best-performing strategies.
-The difficulty of nominating one best method based on multiple evaluation criteria and perspectives was emphasized.
-Such a conclusion is also typically given in FS reviews \cite{linja2022feature}.
+The comparison concluded that the tree-based ensembles based on random forests, especially the RF-PCT and RFDTBR (Binary Relevance with Random Forest of Decision Trees) problem transformation method {(in this paper we refer to this as BR-RF)}, were always among the best performing strategies.
+The difficulty of nominating the best method based on multiple evaluation criteria and perspectives was emphasized.
+This conclusion is also usually given in FS reviews \cite{linja2022feature}.

-The most recent experiments were reported in \cite{zhu2023dynamic}, where an approach (MLDE) for a dynamic selection and combination of base classifiers of an ensemble, through assessing both accuracy and ranking loss of the generated ones on-the-fly, was proposed.
-The presented comparison was based on 24 datasets (all from \url{http://www.uco.es/kdis/mllresources/}) and it used 9 other baseline methods: RAKEL \cite{tsoumakas2007multi}, ML-kNN \cite{zhang2007ml}, ECC \cite{read2011classifier}, ACkELo \cite{wang2021active}, MLWSE \cite{xia2021multi}, LF-LELC \cite{zhang2021multi}, ELIFT \cite{wei2018ensemble}, BOOMER \cite{rapp2020learning}, and DECC \cite{trajdos2019dynamic}.
-Logistic regression, decision tree, Bayes network, and SVM were used as the base classifiers and accuracy, F1-measure, Hamming loss, one error, and average precision as the quality metrics.
-Based on five times repeated 2/3-1/3 division of data into training and test sets, it was concluded that the proposed method MLDE always performed as one of the best.
+The most recent experiments were reported in \cite{zhu2023dynamic}, where an approach (MLDE) was proposed for dynamic selection and combination of base classifiers of an ensemble, by assessing both the accuracy and the ranking loss of the ones generated on the fly.
+The comparison presented was based on 24 datasets (all from \url{http://www.uco.es/kdis/mllresources/}) and used 9 other baseline methods: RAKEL \cite{tsoumakas2007multi}, ML-kNN \cite{zhang2007ml}, ECC \cite{read2011classifier}, ACkELo \cite{wang2021active}, MLWSE \cite{xia2021multi}, LF-LELC \cite{zhang2021multi}, ELIFT \cite{wei2018ensemble}, BOOMER \cite{rapp2020learning}, and DECC \cite{trajdos2019dynamic}.
+Logistic regression, decision tree, Bayes network, and SVM were used as base classifiers and accuracy, F1-measure, Hamming loss, one error, and average precision as the quality metrics.
+Based on the five-times repeated 2/3-1/3 division of the data into training and test sets, it was concluded that the proposed MLDE method always performed as one of the best.